getpelican/pelican/docs/themes.rst

 =============   ===================================================
 Variable        Description
 =============   ===================================================
-articles        The list of articles, ordered descending by date
+output_file     The name of the file currently being generated.
+For
-                All the elements are `Article` objects, so you can access their attributes (e.g. title, summary, author
+                instance, when Pelican is rendering the homepage, output_file will be "index.html". articles        The list of articles, ordered descending by date All the elements are `Article` objects, so you can access their attributes (e.g. title, summary, author